Getting Started with Open Access

-Portions of this guide were adapted from The University of Western Australia Information Services’ Open Access Toolkit, Boston College Libraries’ Open Access and Scholarly Publishing Guide, and Peter Suber’s Open Access Overview.
+Portions of this guide were adapted from The University of Western Australia Information Services’ Open Access Toolkit, Boston College Libraries’ Open Access and Scholarly Publishing Guide, and Peter Suber’s Open Access Overview (link is external).

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.

 Open Access (OA) materials are freely and legally available online to access, download, copy, distribute, and print.
 OA materials include scholarly articles and books, book chapters, conference proceedings, theses and dissertations, and datasets.

 While OA materials are meant to be open for others' use, some OA materials can be re-used, altered, and modified, while others cannot depending on the wishes of the author/creator.